Wuszt/LibeRTTI/README.md

 You can get the true type of your polymorphic class and get some additional information about it, compare it etc.
 Have a look on code examples to see what data about your type you can get.

+### Types register
+You have access to the list of all registered types.

 # Code Examples
 * Non-virtual classes